luoxinyuan/dual_arm_manip/open_door/scripts/README.md

 2. `robot_positions_right.json`
 3. `curve_points.json`

 Note: the rz in 1 should be in an increasing sequence.
-If the April tag rotation is close to the limitation (eg: ’rz1=-175‘, ’rz2=175‘), please rotate April tag or add an offset.
+If the April tag rotation is close to the limitation (eg: `rz1=-175`, `rz2=175`), please rotate the April tag or add an offset.

-Run the following command to use 1 and 2 to calibrate and transfer 3 to the coordinate in the robot frame and save as "base_points_transformed.json":
+Run the following command to use 1 and 2 to calibrate and transfer 3 to the coordinate in the robot frame and save as `base_points_transformed.json`:

     python calibrate_from_json.py